ShaistaAbbasi/talonone-takehome-task/README.md

 ### Negative test cases include:

-- Tests for invalid request body or url etc for different methods e.g. POST, PUT, DELETE.
+- Tests for invalid request body or url.
 - Some of the tests are failing, because they are not being handled correctly on the server side.
 These tests are marked with __Does not work__ .

 ## How Else I Might Have Done Things